Julien-Verdun/TIC-TAC-TOE/README.md

 ![demo_PvM_version](image/tic_tac_toe_PvM.PNG)

-## The NN version
+## The reinforced version

 The script of this version is included in the python file "tic_tac_toe_reinforced.py".

 This version includes a PvM mode (Player versus Monster).
-The IA which controls the player's opponent includes a Neural Network and is trained by Reinforcement Learning in order to give him the ability to anticipate the player's moves and to built a solid and efficient strategy to win the games.
+The IA which controls the player's opponent is trained by **Reinforcement Learning** in order to give him the ability to anticipate the player's moves and to built a solid and efficient strategy to win the games.

+The intelligence of the IA is based on the **Q-learning method**.
+- A reward matrix R is built :
+    - each line embodies a state of the tic-tac-toe grid, i-e an allowed placements of circles and crosses.
+There is a huge number of those placements which is counted below.
+    - each column embodies an actions  for the IA.
+There are 9 different actions per turn which correspond to the 9 squares of the grid.
+    - for a given couple (state,action), the matrix contains a score that inform whether the IA should make the action or not.
+The reward given to the IA are such as :
+        * winning the game gives a great reward : 100
+        * losing a game gives a bad reward : -10
+        * defending and preventing a game from the defeat gives an average reward : 10
+        * otherwise the reward is : -1

+Then, we compute the optimal Q matrix this way.